Theory of computation: Automata theory

 Automata theory is the study of abstract machines (or more appropriately, abstract 'mathematical' machines or systems) and the computational problems that can be solved using these machines.
 These abstract machines are called automata.
 Automata comes from the Greek word (Αυτόματα) which means that something is doing something by itself.

 Automata theory is also closely related to formal language theory, as the automata are often classified by the class of formal languages they are able to recognize.
 An automaton can be a finite representation of a formal language that may be an infinite set.
 Automata are used as theoretical models for computing machines, and are used for proofs about computability.

-Formal Language theory
+Formal language theory

-Language theory is a branch of mathematics concerned with describing languages as a set of operations over an alphabet.
+Formal language theory is a branch of mathematics concerned with describing languages as a set of operations over an alphabet.
 It is closely linked with automata theory, as automata are used to generate and recognize formal languages.
 There are several classes of formal languages, each allowing more complex language specification than the one before it, i.e. Chomsky hierarchy, and each corresponding to a class of automata which recognizes it.
 Because automata are used as models for computation, formal languages are the preferred mode of specification for any problem that must be computed.